6 steps to a better cash flow forecast from Anaplan

 A couple of times in my career, I’ve been a member of an executive team that decided to forego awarding themselves an annual salary increase.
 But only once have I been part of a company that was so short of cash the CFO resorted to selling the furniture back to the supplier and leasing it instead.
 All of these companies were profitable, and all were subsequently sold for very generous price earnings multiples, giving their owners and investors the returns they were looking for.
-So it all came good in the end, even if short-term liquidity made it a bit of a roller coaster ride along the way.
+So, it was all good in the end—even if short-term liquidity made it a bit of a roller coaster ride along the way.

 While start-ups rely on external funding, large companies usually have a cash cow or two that finance growth.
 But in either case, investment in growth initiatives needs to be tightly aligned with net cash flow; all the time exercising sufficient prudence to preclude running headlong into a liquidity crisis.
 That means diligent cash planning with the ability to quickly model different scenarios, such as how fast to pursue growth initiatives without having to resort to external funding, or how the loss of an individual key account would impact cash flows.
-Clearly the financial reserves that a company can call upon will determine the type of cash flow planning they need.
-But here are some best practices collected from the most recent articles on the topic:
+Clearly, the financial reserves that a company can call upon will determine the type of cash flow planning they need; however, here are some best “how to improve cash flow forecast” practices collected from the most recent articles on the topic:

 1. Forecast at least every week

 How often cash flow forecasts need to be run depends on the financial security of the business.
 If it is struggling, it might be necessary to forecast the cash position on a daily basis just to be sure there is enough to pay staff and suppliers–something that I can assure you is really not fun.
 But if the business is more stable, cash-flow forecasting every week may be viewed as sufficient.
 Less frequent analysis has the potential to hide situations where difference in the weekly inflows and outflows of cash could cause short-term issues.